Carla Pérez

-Carla Pérez (born 28 December 1982) is an Ecuadorian mountaineer, and mountain guide.
-In 2019 edge became the first woman to successfully summit both Everest and K2 in the same year (in 1995 Alison Hargreaves reached both summits unsupported and without supplemental oxygen but died descending K2), and the first woman from the Americas to summit K2 without supplemental oxygen.
+Carla Pérez (born 28 December 1982) is an Ecuadorian climber.
+In 2019 she became the first woman to successfully summit both Everest and K2 in the same year (in 1995 Alison Hargreaves reached both summits unsupported and without supplemental oxygen but died descending K2), and the first woman from the Americas to summit K2 without supplemental oxygen.

 Early life

 When Pérez was four years old her father took her to a 14,000-foot volcano near their home at Quito, Ecuador, which inspired her to become a mountain climber.

 Notable climbs

 Manaslu

 In 2012, Pérez reached the summit of Manaslu without supplemental oxygen.

 Cho Oyu

 In 2014, Pérez completed a solo ascent of Cho Oyu without supplemental oxygen.

 Broad Peak

 In 2015, Pérez reached the summit of Broad Peak without supplemental oxygen.

 Mount Everest

 Pérez has spent time on Mount Everest as both a mountain guide and a climber.
 In 2016, she became the first woman from Latin America to reach the summit without supplemental oxygen.
 In 2019, she successfully guided clients to the summit via the northeast ridge.